Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Things you should question is:

-- *Is my chain gonna transfer just the native token? is my chain going to receive several assets?*
+- *Is my chain going to transfer just the native token? is my chain going to receive several assets?*

 - *Is my chain going to allow the free execution?
 Maybe for some parachains/relay chain?*